UviDTE-UviSpace/uvispace-documentation/Hardware.rst

 SocketServer
 ^^^^^^^^^^^^

 This is the main application of the software, where the core functionalities are implemented.
 It works over a hardware layout defined by the other subproject, *Socket_Server_bsp*.
-The following are the main scripts inside this projects:
+The following are the main modules inside this projects:

+- **trackers:** This script provides functions related to the usage of the trackers in the FPGA.
+These functions allow to read and update their state.
+The functions defined in this module are the following:
+    - *trackers_init*
+    - *trackers_number:* Returns the number of trackers.
+By default, 6
+    - *trackers_free:* Sets the *active* and *id* flags of all trackers to 0.
+    - *activate_tracker:* Sets the *active* and *id* flags of desired tracker to 1.
+    - *disable_tracker:* Sets the *active* flag of desired tracker to 0.
+    - *free_tracker:* Sets the *active* and *id* flags of desired tracker to 0.
+    - *set_search_window_of_tracker:* sets the window of desired tracker, provided the x, y of the bottom left corner and its width and height parameters.
+    - *get_search_window_of_tracker*
+    - *get_current_corners_of_tracker*
+    - *get_current_windows_of_activated_trackers*
+    - *get_current_corners_of_activated_trackers*

+- **camera:** This module contains functions for setting up the camera working parameters and getting their actual values, which are stored in FPGA registers.
+Once the parameters have assigned the desired values, the *camera_configure* function has to be called for sending them to the FPGA registers.
+In the associated header file (camera.h) it is defined a struct called camera-struct, containing the parameters defining the camera operation.
+The aforementioned camera parameters are the following:
+    - image_size
+    - image_exposure
+    - start_image
+    - sensor_size
+    - sensor_mode
+    - sensor_output
+    - vga_output

-- **network_utilities**, which contains functions for handling the TCP/IP protocol:
+- **network_utilities:** Contains functions for handling the TCP/IP protocol:
     - *get_mac_addr:* If FIXED_MAC is True, gets the default MAC address.
 If not, asks the user to input a new one.
     - *get_ip_addr:* This routine is called by InterNiche to obtain an IP address for the specified network adapter.
-It checks if DHCP has to be used, setting the IP address to the default one instead.
+It checks whether DHCP has to be used or not, setting the IP address to the default one if DHCP is not used.
-    - *get_serial_number:* Asks the user the 9-digit device serial number, merges them all in a single variable and returns it.
+    - *get_serial_number:* Asks the user the 9-digit device serial number, merges them all in a single variable and returns this variable.
-    - *generate_and_store_mac_addr*
-    - *generate_mac_addr*
-    - *get_board_mac_addr*
-    - *FindLastFlashSectorOffset*

-- *trackers*
-- *camera*
-- *simple_socket_server*
-- *MAC_IP_config.h*
+    - *generate_and_store_mac_addr:* This function is called if any MAC address is not stored in the flash memory.
+If so,a new one is generated, based on the Altera vendor ID and the product serial number.
+Besides, the static IP, subnet, gateway and "Use DHCP" sections are reprogrammed.
+All this content is stored in the last sector of the flash memory.
+    - *generate_mac_addr:* Similar to the previous function, it generates a MAC address based on the device serial number.
+However, it does not store it in the flash memory
+    - *get_board_mac_addr:* Gets the MAC address stored in the *mac_addr* variable.
+Moreover, it checks if there is a MAC address stored in the flash memory, prints it and stores a new one if needed.
+    - *FindLastFlashSectorOffset:* This function gets the value at the corresponding offset from the last sector in the flash memory and returns it in *pLastFlashSectorOffset*.

+- **simple_socket_server:** This module contains functions for handling TCP/IP connections with a client.
+Thus, the program is designed to be constantly attending incoming petitions from the Ethernet port:
+    - *sss_reset_connection:* function that sets the connection object members to an initial state.
+    - *sss_send_menu:* Sends to the client a menu containing a summary of the commands.
+    - *sss_exec_command:* Parses a received command from the client, and executes a different routine depending on the message received.
+    - *sss_handle_accept:* This routine is called when ever our listening socket has an incoming connection request.
+    - *sss_handle_receive:* Loop that will be executed since the connection begins until it is closed, and that continually checks if there are packages in the incoming buffer to be read.
+    - *SSSSimpleSocketServerTask:* Thread task with an endless loop, that will continually check if there are requests for beginning a new connection.

+- **main:** Main routine of the software project.
+It simultaneously runs several threads for dealing with different tasks:
+    - *write_in_lcd:*  Writes input message in the LCD screen
+    - *task1:* Shows the IP and execution time.
+Refreshes every second.
+    - *SSSInitialTask:* Instantiates the NiosII resources, including a task for the TCP/IP stack (NicheStack).
+    - *main:* Clears the OS timer, creates SSSInitialTask and starts the RTOS.

+- **MAC_IP_config.h:** The default MAC and IP address of the board are specified in this header file.

 Socket_Server_bsp